 - supply a plan of the proposed location of the container or electric fence

-- return your documents to any of our Customer Service Centre and pay the relevant fee; or
+- return your documents to any of our Customer and Library Service Centre and pay the relevant fee; or

 - return your documents to Mitchell Shire Council and an officer will call you to take payment over the phone